Dragonfly (2025 film): Accolades

 At the Tribeca Festival in New York, Blethyn and Riseborough received a joint performance award in June 2025.
 The following month, it won the international feature award at the Galway Film Fleadh in Ireland.
 Riseborough and Blethyn were nominated for best joint lead performance at the British Independent Film Awards 2025.
+Dixie who plays Colleen's dog, Sabre, was awarded Femme Fido and Best in World at the Fido Awards 2026.
+The film's composer Raffertie was nominated for Best Original Film Score at the 71st Ivor Novello Awards.